Conchylicultor/Deep-Learning-Tricks/README.md

 ![Skip connections](imgs/skip.png)<br />
 *Example of skip connection on a RNN*

 **What**: Add peephole for LSTM (connect the previous output to the gate's inputs).
-According to the author, it would help for long time dependencies when the timing is important.<br />
+According to the authors, it would help for long time dependencies when the timing is important.<br />
 **Ref**: *Learning Precise Timing with LSTM Recurrent Networks, Felix A. Gers et al.*

 ### Seq2seq